-The Science Support program within USFWS provides scientific information needed by the agency, such as research on conservation of priority species prior to Endangered Species Act listing, the impacts of energy production on wildlife, and best management practices for combating invasive species, and needs to be robustly funded.
-In FY 2023, Science Support was merged with the Cooperative Landscape Conservation activity and renamed Science Applications to support science partnerships with states, tribes, industry, local communities, and other stakeholders.
+The Science Applications program within USFWS supports science partnerships with external stakeholders for collaborative landscape conservation activities.
+It supports pollinator conservation, proactive conservation of at-risk species and their habitats, habitat and ecosystem restoration grants, as well the agency's climate change action program.
+In FY 2023, Science Support was merged with the Cooperative Landscape Conservation activity and renamed Science Applications.
 The enacted funding for Science Applications in FY 2023, however, was lower than the combined FY 2022 funding for its two activities.
+The program received a further 4 percent reduction in funding in FY 2024.

-We request that Science Applications be provided at least \$55.5 million in FY 2024, as requested by the Administration, with robust funding for activities previously under Science Support.
+We request that Science Applications be provided at least \$55.5 million in FY 2025 with robust funding for research activities previously under Science Support.